Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-07-11-WEBCON-BPS-2024-Change-log.md

 Even if you don't want to read through the whole change log, I would recommend the following:
+- A brief overview of [what's there and what's to come](https://webcon.com/webcon-bps-2024-explore-the-key-features-and-enhancements/)
 - Read [2024.1 – [Whitepaper – Business overview]](https://community.webcon.com/community/public/uploads/editor/WEBCON_BPS_2024_Release_Notes_EN.pdf)
 - Read the `Before upgrading WEBCON BPS` and other `Important information` from the change logs.
   - [2024.1.1.48 EN Change log](https://community.webcon.com/download/changelog/273?q=1d8b42f)